B-

 Enabled

-Strengths: 2 nameservers configured (jocelyn.ns.cloudflare.com., kevin.ns.cloudflare.com.); 1 MX records present; DNSSEC enabled; Zone transfers properly restricted.
+Strengths: 2 nameservers configured (kevin.ns.cloudflare.com., jocelyn.ns.cloudflare.com.); 1 MX records present; DNSSEC enabled; Zone transfers properly restricted.